 That said, I have definitely been in situations where this has been an issue, as I mentioned before.
 One of the more interesting of them came when I coached at Exeter in England, and it was actually motivated by the players.
 The leadership of the teams became fed up with people straggling in to training sessions.
 They decided to implement team punishment.
 For every minute someone was late (to include not yet dressed and ready to go), the team had to do a minute of physical exercise.

 Now, generally speaking I’m not a fan of that kind of approach.
 Did we have much less tardiness from that point on?
 Yes, we did.
 I think, though, you can attribute a lot of that to the higher level of expectations.
 Especially on the women’s team there was a major focus on advancing in the playoffs (they ultimately reached the national semifinals).
 The expectations of being on time for practice was part of what they saw as commitment to the team goal.

 The point is clear expectations go a long way.

 Beginning with games

-The reason the author of the linked article endorses beginning practice with a game is that it’s something the players enjoy.
+The reason the author of the article endorsed beginning practice with a game is that it’s something the players enjoy.
 If they know the session will start with something fun, they’re more likely to be there, ready to go for an on-time start.
 This is a reasonable rationale.
 I wrote about the importance of practice starts and finishes in the Structure things to keep them coming back post.

 The other potential advantage of starting with a game is that it can give you a way to deal with stragglers.
 Sometimes we can’t avoid players coming in late for one reason or another.
 If you start with a game where the numbers can be flexible (like Winners), you can work players in as they are ready to go.